Until Tuesday evening: For every two identical hedge shrubs you buy, the third one is free!

 In the Ground:

 You can also sow directly in place, in warmed soil during the months of April to June, at a rate of 2 or 3 Thunbergia seeds per cluster every 30 cm.
-Stake or let it run on the ground.
+Stake or let them run on the ground.
 Feel free to mix different varieties together to create warm, colourful displays.

 • Pot Culture